-- > One second
+- > One Second

-- > One minute
+- ➤ One Minute

-- ➤ One hour
+- ≻ One Hour

-- ➤ One day
+- ≻ One Day

 Each of these groups changes over time, with new samples flowing in and being aggregated and with old samples being deleted.
-The data in the one second group data changes much faster than the other groups.
+The data in the One Second group data changes much faster than the other groups.
 Using the default settings, 100% of the data in this group is replaced every 8 hours.
 So, even if you have a backup of this group, it will be completely out of date eight hours after you completed the backup.
 With such a short period of usefulness, we have omitted this group from the backup, saving both time and space.

-The group that contains one minute data changes every seven days by default, though it can be as long as every five weeks.
+The group that contains One Minute data changes every seven days by default, though it can be as long as every five weeks.
 The data from this group can be useful if you back it up every week.
+Remember that if the One Minute tables fully age out every week, then a backup from 5 days ago is not very useful.

-The one hour data changes every year by default, and the one day data changes every five years by default.
+The One Hour data ages out every year by default, and the One Day data never ages out.
 Both of these groups are good candidates for backup.

 From a planning perspective, we need to backup three of the four sample groups, if we backup at a frequency between daily and weekly.
-If we backup less often, then we may want to exclude the one minute data as well, and back up only the one hour and one day data groups.
+If we backup less often, then we may want to exclude the One Minute data as well, and back up only the One Hour and One Day data groups.